Caesalpinia gilliesii (Hook.) D.Dietr.

-Caesalpinia gilliesii is an evergreen shrub or small tree up to 10 feet (3 m) tall.
-Each leaf is up to 8 inches (20 cm) long and has 8 to 12 pairs of pinnae with each pinna having 7 to 11 pairs of elliptic leaflets.
-The flowers are 5-petaled, pale yellow, up to 5 inches (12.5 cm) long, each featuring 10 showy red stamens and bloom in open terminal racemes in summer.
+Caesalpinia gilliesii is an evergreen shrub or small tree that grows up to 10 feet (3 m) tall.
+Each leaf is up to 8 inches (20 cm) long and has 8 to 12 pairs of pinnae, with each pinna having 7 to 11 pairs of elliptic leaflets.
+Flowers are 5-petaled, pale yellow, up to 5 inches (12.5 cm) long, each featuring 10 showy red stamens, and appear in open terminal racemes in summer.
 The flower is about 1 inch (2.5 cm) long, but the stamens protrude from the flower tube for another 3 to 4 inches (7.5 to 10 cm).
-The fruits are curved, flattened, linear to sickle-shaped, 8 to 10 seeded pods.
+Fruits are curved, flattened, linear to sickle-shaped, 8 to 10 seeded pods.

 USDA hardiness zones 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Caesalpinia requires bright illumination, no less than 8 hours of direct light per day.
 However, the plant may suffer from the heat on the southern side, so shading is required.
 Suitable for western and eastern windows.
 With a lack of light, it is very difficult to achieve flowering.

 A too fertile substrate is not necessary.
 A simple mixture of leaf and sod land with the addition of sand is suitable.
-Preferably loose soil can be used for commerce on the basis of peat mixture with the addition of perlite or vermiculite with a neutral acidity (pH 6.5 to 7.5).
+Preferably loose soil can be used for commerce based on peat mixture with the addition of perlite or vermiculite with a neutral acidity (pH 6.5 to 7.5).
 Good drainage and a hole in the pot are needed.

 Caesalpinia requires regular, abundant watering, approximately 1 to 2 times a week in the summer.
 In winter, the plant is humidified less often.
-The soil between watering should be slightly dry.
-It is better to provide a rare, but abundant watering, in comparison with frequent, but small portions.
+The soil between the watering should be slightly dry.
+It is better to provide a rare but abundant watering compared to frequent but small portions.
 Abundant watering stimulates the development of a deep root system.
 The plant tolerates drought quite easily, but the substrate must not dry completely, especially for young shoots.
-With insufficient watering, the formation of flowers is difficult… – See more at: How to Grow and Care for Caesalpinia
+With insufficient watering, the formation of flowers is difficult.
+See more at How to Grow and Care for Caesalpinia.